Near Eastern Studies

 ARA 101 - Elementary Arabic I Fall

 Students in this course will develop their skills in speaking, hearing, reading, and writing Modern Standard Arabic, the form of the Arabic language shared by all Arab countries.
 The course covers phonics, the alphabet and numerals, as well as noun-adjective agreement and how to form sentences using past and present tense verbs.
 Also covered: greetings and courtesy phrases in spoken Arabic.
 Five classes, one hour of drill.
-No credit is given for ARA 101 unless followed by ARA 102.
 Staff

 ARA 102 - Elementary Arabic II Spring